How to control post operative swelling after tummy tuck

 Control of swelling starts with surgical planning.
 As was described in my earlier post describing the Lockwood technique of tummy tuck, the less you separate the tissues the better.
 This is because there is less empty space for fluid to accumulate, less tissue from which fluid leaks, more intact lymphatics to drain fluid, and tissues can heal faster.
 I prefer the Lockwood technique because separates less tissues than the standard technique After surgery, compression is very important.
 It prevents fluid leakage from the tissues, and once it occurs, the pressure forces it back into whatever drainage channels are available (drains or lymphatics).
 Tissues heal better and faster when there is minimal swelling.

 To control swelling, I only use medical grade compression garments that go from the rib cage to just above the knees, with shoulder straps to prevent creases.
+You can read more details about what they look like here .
 The compression is uniform so there is not too much pressure in any one site.
 The compression in the thighs prevents any fluid buildup in the upper thighs and legs.
 In addition, in areas where I have separated a lot of tissue I put some foam pads to apply gentle extra pressure and prevent seromas.
 The compression garments are left continuously for two weeks (except for taking showers or baths), and during the day for another two weeks.
 This is a month of wearing garments.
 It is important to wear the garment for this entire period so that you are compressed during both periods of fluid accumulation, the acute (immediately following surgery) and prolonged healing phases (2-4 weeks out).

-In summary, my experience has been that post operative swelling can be easily controlled with:
+In my experience has been that post operative swelling can be easily controlled with:

 - the appropriate surgical design (Lockwood technique)